aery32/aery32-refguide/source/modules.rst

 .. hint::

-    You can combine the clock domain selections with the pipe operator, like this ``PM_CLKDOMAIN_CPU|PM_CLKDOMAIN_PBB``.With this selection the PBA clock frequency won't be changed, but the CPU and PBB will be set up accordingly.
+    You can combine the clock domain selections with the pipe operator, like this ``PM_CLKDOMAIN_CPU|PM_CLKDOMAIN_PBB``.
+With this selection the PBA clock frequency won't be changed, but the CPU and PBB will be set up accordingly.

 General clocks
 ''''''''''''''